SachinShinde20/Hibernate-Examples/Connection/XML Schema for Hibernet JPA.md

 For real-world applications:

-- JPA specification strictly defines that the file must be found at META-INF/persistence.xml in the classpath.
+- JPA specification strictly defines that the file must be found at META-INF/... .xml in the classpath.
 - If not found, you get errors like:
 - Could not find any META-INF/persistence.xml file in the classpath No Persistence provider for EntityManager named config